Tired of Reading? Please listen to the blog

 Dr. Bansal assured that all vaccines would be put through vaccine clinical trials and authorized for use only if they are safe and effective.
 He also spoke briefly about the various myths and resulting skepticism around COVID-19 vaccines.
 He then engaged in a question-and-answer session with the audience to help them get a clear idea about the vaccination process.

-Vaccines have been studied and are in existence for centuries.
+Vaccines have been studied and have been in existence for centuries.
 Vaccines have helped save millions of lives around the world.
 The role of vaccination in health care, disease control, and prevention cannot be stressed enough.
 In case of doubts about the vaccine, please consult your physician.
 You can also talk to people who have received the vaccine to learn about their experiences.